craigh411/ImapMailManager/README.md

 ];
 ```

-By default `ImapMailManager` classes looks for your config folder in `imap_config/config.php`, you can change this by passing the config location directly in class constructors or factory methods.

 #### Aliases

 Aliases provide a convenient way to reference mailbox folders, for example if you use different `config` files to connect to multiple mailboxes you can provide folder aliases in the config itself.
 This means you can avoid hardcoding folder names, and using if statements to detect which mailbox you are connected to to get the correct folder name.
 To create an alias, you simply need to add an `aliases` array to your `config` file, these aliases can then be passed to methods that request a folder name, e.g. `moveToFolder('spam')`: